 Paychecks are issued at the end of the summer.
 Working at camp provides a great opportunity to avoid spending money.
 Waiting until summer’s end to get your check will allow you to leave camp with your pockets filled.

 Does HSJ have a curfew for staff?

 In order to assure that staff members are able to function at all times throughout the camp season, policies have been set regarding staff being in their cabins.
 We expect everyone to perform at the peak of their abilities during the day, and a good night’s sleep is defined by getting at least six hours of sleep each night.
 Therefore, there is a 1:00 AM curfew for all staff during the summer.
 This same curfew applies for participants in the Solelim program.
-The Program Administration reserves the right to impose an earlier curfew, or to extend the curfew, for an individual staff member or the staff as a whole if it is deemed necessary for proper performance.
+Camp Leadership reserves the right to impose an earlier curfew, or to extend the curfew, for an individual staff member or the staff as a whole if it is deemed necessary for proper performance.
 Staff curfews are enforced, and staff members who repeatedly take advantage of this privilege are subject to punishment.

 When do I have time/days off?

 All staff is allowed 6 days off during the summer.
 One day at the conclusion of orientation, prior to the start of session one; one day during inter-session; and two days each session.
 “Days off” generally begin just before dinner time (5:30 PM) and end just before dinner time the next day (5:15 PM.)
 Each staff member is scheduled one hour off each day.
 Each staff member is also permitted one night off per session.
 Days/nights off during sessions, while campers are at camp, will be signed up for prior to the start of the upcoming session.